raniaamina/inkporter/README.md

 # Inkpoter GUI

 An extension that will help you to export your object in your SVG to several format (SVG, JPG, PDF, Multiple PDF Page, WEBP, and EPS) by its ID.
 If you're book creator, icon designer, seller on marketplace, web designer, this ekstension will fully help your task.
-This ekstension also available as CLI version, please refer to [this page](https://app.gitbook.com/@raniaamina/s/mozelup/tools/inkporter).
+This ekstension also available as CLI version, please refer to [this page](https://app.gitbook.com/@raniaamina/s/mozelup/tools/inkporter) or open Master Branch from this repository.

 ## How Inkporter Work